-- ► Ensure the appliance has been fully drained. - 1.
-Rotate the drain tap fully anticlockwise. - 2.
-Withdraw the drain tap from its housing. - ► To refit, follow the above in reverse.

-Ensure any seals that have been disturbed are renewed.
+- Ensure the appliance has been fully drained. - 1.
+Withdraw the drain pipe from the drain tap. - To do this, remove retaining spring from the drain pipe.
+2. Rotate the drain tap fully anti-clockwise. - 3.
+Withdraw the drain tap from its housing. - To refit, follow the above in reverse. - Ensure any seals that have been disturbed are renewed.

-Fig. 76 Drain tap removal
+Fig. 95 Drain tap removal